craftcms/docs/docs/.artifacts/cms/5.x/entries.md

 | [level](#level)                             | Narrows the query results based on the entries’ level within the structure.
 | [limit](#limit)                             | Determines the number of entries that should be returned.
 | [nextSiblingOf](#nextsiblingof)             | Narrows the query results to only the entry that comes immediately after another entry in its structure.
+| [notRelatedTo](#notrelatedto)               | Narrows the query results to only entries that are not related to certain other elements.
 | [offset](#offset)                           | Determines how many entries should be skipped in the results.
 | [orderBy](#orderby)                         | Determines the order that the entries should be returned in.
 (If empty, defaults to `postDate DESC, elements.id`, or the order defined by the section if the [section](#section) or [sectionId](#sectionid) params are set to a single Structure section.)
 | [owner](#owner)                             | Sets the [ownerId](#ownerid) and [siteId](#siteid) parameters based on a given element.